alves-luis/srcr-practical_assignment/README.md

 # SRCR - Healthcare services
-This repo contains code made for the practical assignement of the SRCR course in the University of Minho.
+This repo contains code made for the practical assignment of the SRCR course in the University of Minho.

 Team members:
 * [Luís Alves](https://github.com/alves-luis)